 Stepping inside that and Jabba’s Palace are things I’ve always wanted to do.
 I’m not sure why, but piloting the Millennium Falcon wasn’t even on my radar.
 I guess I was a weird kid.
 Not that they’re at all related, but to me, something like that or a show with the Max Rebo Band (or the unbuilt Plectu’s Fantastic Galactic Revue) with multiple creatures was what I envisioned when I thought of a Star Wars bar.

-A big problem with Disney or Star Wars fandom (or any fandom, for that matter) is that we become fixated on things, and there’s a tendency to build a mental version of the story, attraction, etc., in our heads before that thing comes to fruition.
+A problem with Disney or Star Wars fandom is that there’s a tendency to build a mental version of the story, attraction, etc., in our heads before that thing comes to fruition.

 In looking back at Mos Eisley Cantina, it’s definitely not that the themed design or details of Oga’s Cantina are wanting.
 To the contrary, Oga’s Cantina is more lavish and ornate than its film counterpart.
 There’s more eye candy, and the static design itself feels more lived in.